What Is an LLC Manager? (Obligations & Benefits Explained)

 An LLC manager performing his duties

 An LLC manager is an individual responsible for managing day-to-day operations, making business decisions, and overseeing finances and transactions.
-A member may be appointed to manage the company or the owners can employ the expertise of a professional.

-An LLC manager has certain tasks such as:
+An LLC manager has certain tasks, such as:

 • Reviewing financial records